Jessica MacDonald

 Jessica MacDonald (born July 12, 1985; née Bondy) is a wrestler from Canada.
 She began wrestling for Brock University in St. Catharines, Ontario in 2003.
-Jessica is a three-time world medalist, and in 2012 earned the title of World Champion while competing in the 51 kg weight class of female wrestling.
+She is a three-time world medalist, and in 2012 earned the title of World Champion while competing in the 51 kg weight class of female wrestling.

 In March 2018, MacDonald was named to Canada's 2018 Commonwealth Games team.
-MacDonald was also the winner of the 2019 Olympic Canadian Wrestling Trials in the 50kg weight class.
+She was also the winner of the 2019 Olympic Canadian wrestling trials in the 50 kg weight class.